scylladb/scylla-monitoring/docs/source/install/monitoring_stack.rst

 Install Scylla Monitoring Stack
 ===============================

-This document describes the setup of Scylla Monitoring Stack, based on `Scylla Prometheus API </reference/monitoring_apis/#prometheus>`_
+This document describes the setup of Scylla Monitoring Stack, based on `Scylla Prometheus API </reference/monitoring_apis/#prometheus>`_This link when clicked, leads to a 404 error message on Github.

 The Scylla Monitoring Stack needs to be installed on a dedicated server, external to the Scylla cluster.
 Make sure the Scylla Monitoring Stack server has access to the Scylla nodes so that it can pull the metrics over the Prometheus API.